OscarKhaing/cse15l-lab-reports/lab-report-5.md

 ```

 ## Example 1:
 The first example we will look at is `find -maxdepth 2`; this tells `find` to only look at directories two levels below the current working directory.
-A `depth` of 0 would mean only looking into the current working directory, and a `depth` of 1 would mean looking into **BOTH** the current working directory **AND** all subdirectories in the current directory.

 ```
 $ find -maxdepth 2